Small Palm Trees to Grow Indoors

 If you want eye-catching trees for your home that are easy to please, give these plants a whirl.

-Sago Palm has growing habits like a pine tree, but features fronds like a large palm.
+Sago palm has growing habits like a pine tree, but features fronds like a large palm.
 Give it bright light and keep it lightly moist all year and it will thrive beautifully in your home.

 Yucca succeeds where other house plants fail because it tolerates a range of indoor conditions.